KittyCAD/documentation/content/posts/introducing-delouse.md

 implemented upstream for Linux on `aarch64`, `x86` and `x86_64`.
-In addition to OS support, the `tokio` stacktrace endpoint requires that the `tokio_unstable` and `tokio_taskdump` config options are set -- which means adding some flags to your project’s `.cargo/config.toml` -- the `README` has some `cargo`-cultable examples.
+In addition to OS support, the `tokio` stacktrace endpoint requires that the `tokio_unstable` and `tokio_taskdump` config options are set -- which means adding some flags to your project’s `.cargo/config.toml` -- the `README` has some examples.
 More than anything, though, the `delouse` hooks are designed to be helpful when you’re having a bad day, and fail in a way that still attempts to be as helpful as possible, but we’d love to find ways to make it even more helpful!
 Feel free to file issues, discuss possible features or send in fixes.
 We’re excited to help save everyone some debugging time and contribute back to the ecosystem that we've wholeheartedly adopted within Zoo!

 If you’ve found this post interesting, you would fit right in at Zoo!
 [Come join us](https://zoo.dev/careers), or build something great using any of